moleculerjs/site/source/docs/0.13/moleculer-db.md

 **Type:** `any`

 ## Populating
 The service allows you to easily populate fields from other services.
-E.g.: if you have an `author` field in `post` entity, you can populate it with `users` service by ID of author.
-If the field is an `Array` of IDs, it will populate all entities via only one request.
+For exapmle: If you have an `author` field in `post` entity, you can populate it with `users` service by ID of author.
+If the field is an `Array` of IDs, it will populate all entities via only one request

 **Example of populate schema**
 ```js